digitalocean/functions-deployer/deployerDesign.md

 [**Code**](https://github.com/digitalocean/functions-deployer/blob/9cea0dd06ac7c1e0e8f8091a4d9142329b391107/src/api.ts#L252)

 The `prepareToDeploy` function accepts a `DeployStructure`, an optional `Credentials` object, and a required `Flags` object.
 The `DeployStructure` also has fields `credentials` and `flags` which are filled in by the end of the phase.
 The phase is also responsible for noting the special case of a [remote build](#Remote-Build) running in a runtime (`slice==true`) and taking the credentials strictly from the `DeployStructure`.
 Otherwise, it processes the low-level credential flags and the contents of the credential store prior to actually opening an OpenWhisk client handle.
-A call to the controller is always made, either to find out the namespace associated with the credentials or to validate that the recorded namespace is still the one associated with the crednetials.
+A call to the controller is always made, either to find out the namespace associated with the credentials or to validate that the recorded namespace is still the one associated with the credentials.
 The client handle itself is stored in the `DeployStructure`.

 ##### The `Credentials` type